Jajaho/Bodeplot/README.md

 function gen. CH1 -> BNC T-splitter -> Osc.
 CH1 & DUT input
 DUT output -> Osc.
 CH2

-Check check probe attenuation settings to match setup!
+Check probe attenuation settings to match setup!

 Notes:
 - All commands are case-insensitive and can be appreviated to only the